-EXPECTED PREREQUISITE: STUDENTS SHOULD ACHIEVE A MINIMUM OF 65% IN CHEMISTRY 30S.
-STUDENTS ENROLLED IN THE COURSE SHOULD HAVE COMPLETED MATH 30S (30S APPLIED, 30S PRE- CALCULUS).
-CREDIT: 1 a theoretical and quantitative treatment of topics such as electronic structure, kinetics, equilibrium, electro chemistry, and oxidation-reduction.
+The emphasis in Chemistry 40S is on a theoretical and quantitative treatment of topics such as electronic structure, kinetics, equilibrium, electro chemistry, and oxidation-reduction.
 Grade 12 Chemistry is a prerequisite for many of the science related courses at university and at Red River College.